 In 1955, the nation’s fascination with space travel was heating up.
 As Denise Ngo of Popular Science explains:

 Although modern historians consider Sputnik’s launch in 1957 as the start of the Space Age, its aesthetic can be traced back to at least a decade earlier, when rocket ships, spaceflight and nuclear energy entered the public consciousness.

 This awareness impacted every arena of design.
 That includes typefaces and logos.
 So, “futuristic” script typefaces like the one used in the Frigidaire logo were rampant in 1950’s advertising and brand design.

 This streamlined typeface logo implies speed, grace, and efficiency.
 And, it serves as a visual representation of the optimistic space-age zeitgeist of the 1950s.

 When you think of famous logos, you may not immediately think of NASA.
-But, NASA’s first logo (fondly called the “meatball logo”) features an element that has become one of the most ubiquitous shapes in logo design.
+NASA’s first logo (fondly called the “meatball logo”) features an element that has become one of the most ubiquitous logo design shapes.